institutional/grin-transfer/README.md

 GRIN needs to "convert" archives to make them available for download.
 This pipeline can **request** conversions up to Google's maximum of 50,000 queued.

-The next step is to start the **sync pipeline**, in which the original book archives are downloaded from GRIN, decrypted, **enriched** with additional GRIN metadata, and uploaded or copied to storage.
+The next step is to start the **sync pipeline**, in which the original book archives are downloaded from GRIN, decrypted, and uploaded or copied to storage.

 Finally, there are utilities for checking progress and gathering statistics about the run.